NVB9ALT/Realism-pack./README.md

 Make sure you use the latest version of this; I update this addon rather frequently.

-Also, the autopilot portion of AP++ is sorta bugged with GeoFS 3.0, you kinda have to fiddle with it and it doesn't work all the time.

 Other parts of this addon may also be buggy or broken, please let me know if you've discovered a problem.
 I use this addon myself and so a lot of the bugs are ironed out before updates, but there may still be things I missed.